Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Discussion and Comparisons

-We have shown that the NR WAWEnet architecture can evaluate wideband speech signals in a manner consistent with a variety of objective and subject evaluations without using any reference speech signal. \wawenetmultiobj\ can simultaneously very closely emulate seven diverse objective targets. \wawenetsubj\ closely emulates MOS values.
+We have shown that the NR WAWEnet architecture can evaluate wideband speech signals in a manner consistent with a variety of objective and subjective evaluations without using any reference speech signal. \wawenetmultiobj\ can simultaneously very closely emulate seven diverse objective targets. \wawenetsubj\ closely emulates MOS values.
 And simultaneous emulation of seven objective targets and four subjective targets with \wawenetmultisubj\ appears to improve performance on subjective targets compared to emulating solely subjective targets.

 The weights present in \wawenetmultiobj\ appear to be relevant to both the TUB and the IUB datasets.
-Training on the TUB dataset with the 50/40/10 split with a random initialization and 11 targets resulted in MOS, NOI, COL, and DIS per-segment correlations of 0.80, 0.80, 0.75, and 0.64 respectively---lower than the correlations achieved when starting from \wawenetmultiobj.
+Training on the TUB dataset with the 50/40/10 split with a random initialization and eleven targets resulted in MOS, NOI, COL, and DIS per-segment correlations of 0.80, 0.80, 0.75, and 0.64, respectively---lower than the correlations achieved when starting from \wawenetmultiobj.
 When training on the IUB dataset, the weights present in \wawenetmultiobj\ don't improve estimation performance, but the training process converged to the best performance roughly 5 epochs sooner.
 With both the TUB and the IUB datasets, solely allowing the weights in \wawenetmultiobj\ $S_{14}$ to be trained resulted in worse performance than allowing the weights in all sections to be trained.

+If desired, one could use WAWEnets to process narrowband speech ($f_s=8000$ samples/second) by modifying input section $S_1$ to have pooling layer size $k=2$ instead of $k=4$.
 It is possible to extend the WAWEnet architecture to wider bandwidths (higher sample rates) by adding one or more sections to the input of the network.
-For example, adding a section with a $k=3$ would allow WAWEnets to process 3 seconds of speech with a sample rate 48 kHz.
+For example, adding a section with a $k=3$ would allow WAWEnets to process 3 seconds of speech with a sample rate of 48 kHz.